 Types of Teeth in Humans: Types, Function, Care, Diagram

-Edited By Irshad Anwar | Updated on Sep 19, 2024 11:41 AM IST
+Edited By Irshad Anwar | Updated on Nov 20, 2024 10:31 AM IST

 Teeth perform many vital functions in our daily lives.
 As part of the ENT features, teeth are essential in the process of eating, articulation, and facial structure.
 They play an important role in the initial process of digestion where they tear down the food into small parts, which aids in better absorption of nutrients by the body.
 Teeth also form an important part of clear speech because, during articulation, they help in the formation of sound and enunciate the words properly.
+There are many types of teeth, all performing certain functions that help keep us healthy and fit.
+Knowing these differences would help in maintaining dental hygiene and would turn out to be very effective in solving some common dental problems.

-Types Of Teeth In Humans
+Types of Teeth in Humans

 Types of teeth